dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

 --------------
 This is the first part of our "Getting Started" tutorial series, where we will walk you through the creation of a tool called BAMstats and publish it onto Dockstore.
 This particular page, "Getting Started with Docker," will go through the basics of Docker and have you develop a Dockerfile for the BAMstats tool.

-This tutorial assumes you have basic knowledge of a Unix-like file system, such as working directories, moving between directories on the command line.
+This tutorial assumes you have basic knowledge of a Unix-like file system, such as what a working directory is, and how to move between directories on the command line.

 -  Learn about Docker
 -  Create a Dockerfile